 - Guides to Researching Soldiers who served with the Indian Army

-International Red Cross POW Records
+International Red Cross Prisoner of War Records

 During the First World War, millions of soldiers and civilians were taken prisoner and this article looks at their records which are held in the International Red Cross archive.
-The Red Cross archive contains the records of the International Prisoners-of-War Agency which was founded in Geneva, Switzerland in August 1914.
+The Red Cross archive contains the records of the International Prisoners of War Agency which was founded in Geneva, Switzerland in August 1914.
 While the archives hold records for over a dozen nationalities, this article focuses on Commonwealth prisoners from:

 Searching for Prisoners of War